 It is one thing to build an audience.
-It is another thing to engage them to be enthused about your business vision.
+It is another thing to engage them enough to create enthusiasm about your business vision.
 People respond to narratives that are compelling to them in three ways:

 a.
-Look at your current audience: what are the functional, social, and emotional benefits from being in your audience?
+Look at your current audience: what are the functional, social, and emotional benefits of being in your audience?
 How can you replicate these benefits with other people?

 b.
 How does your business vision help your audience move forward – in the short term and in the long term?